Apply

 Career Ready

-UHart’s seven schools and colleges share a common focus: graduating career-ready, successful alumni.
+UHart’s schools and colleges share a dynamic focus: graduating career-ready, successful alumni.

 Our graduates are prepared for the world after UHart because they’ve already been living a realistic slice of it.

-Seven distinct schools and colleges provide UHart students with unparalleled opportunities to engage with multiple perspectives across academic disciplines.
-Our faculty are not only world-class scholars, they are practitioners and thought leaders in their fields.
-Our extensive partnership network enables students to gain valuable experience and make professional connections, beginning in their first year.
+UHart’s schools and colleges provide students with unparalleled opportunities to engage with multiple perspectives across academic disciplines.
+Our faculty are not only world-class scholars, but also practitioners and thought leaders in their fields.
+Through our extensive partnership network, students gain valuable experience and make professional connections, beginning in their first year.

 The results speak for themselves: 93 percent of our recent graduates are employed, in graduate school, volunteering, or in the military.